bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 security.
-When you download a file like an image file or something to your computer, you get the little pop up in your browser says, are you sure you want to do this?
+When you download a file like an image file or something to your computer, you get the little pop up in your browser says, are you sure you want to do this?</p>

-That&apos;s because when we are transferring HTML, CSS, and JavaScript files back and forth, they stay within a secure firewall inside the browser.
+<p>That&apos;s because when we are transferring HTML, CSS, and JavaScript files
+back and forth, they stay within a secure firewall inside the browser.</p>

-When downloading just those three files, we have almost no risk of downloading viruses into our computer.
+<p>When downloading just those three files, we have almost no risk
+of downloading viruses into our computer.</p>

-There is some high end assaults that have been manipulating that, but for the most part, it&apos;s nearly impossible.
+<p>There is some high end assaults that have been manipulating that, but
+for the most part, it&apos;s nearly impossible.</p>

-When we actually download a file directly onto our computer and outside the browser, that has to be FTP, file transfer protocol and that&apos;s why it asks, are you sure of this file?
+<p>When we actually download a file directly onto our computer and outside
+the browser, that has to be FTP, file transfer protocol and that&apos;s why it asks, are you sure of this file?</p>

-When you get an email and you go on your website and you look at your email, that&apos;s still within the browser so you can open up that email, feel secure surfing around even if you know it&apos;s clearly a phishing attempt.
+<p>When you get an email and you go on your website and you look at your
+email, that&apos;s still within the browser so you can open up that email, feel secure surfing around even if you know it&apos;s clearly a phishing attempt.</p>

-But their goal is to get you to click on something and download a file, say yes, I want to download that file onto my operating system.
+<p>But their goal is to get you to click on something and download a
+file, say yes, I want to download that file onto my operating system.
 Once I do that, it goes past the firewall and I open myself up to all types of risk.
 The final browser implementation that&apos;s important to mention here is it manages the domain name service.
-It translates URL addresses into IP.
+It translates URL addresses into IP.</p>

-If you remember from our history lecture on the Internet, the URL is going to be what we&apos;re hand typing, the www.google.com and that has to get translated into an IP address, which is a digital fingerprint of where the physical location in the network is of the server I&apos;m trying to request.
+<p>If you remember from our history lecture on the Internet, the URL is
+going to be what we&apos;re hand typing, the www.google.com and that has to get translated into an IP address, which is a digital fingerprint of where the physical location in the network is of the server I&apos;m trying to request.</p>

-Then the browser compiles.
+<p>Then the browser compiles.
 It compiles HTML, CSS and JavaScript.
 JavaScript, also known as ECMA Script, we&apos;ll go into more depth.
 Here&apos;s links to all three of the specifications.
-You can spend hours reading on that, but definitely we&apos;re going to be teaching to

-these specifications because these codes can be loosely written and there are correct ways to write them even though they may work if you don&apos;t write them correctly.
-But it lowers your footprint and your visibility on the web to do so.
+You can spend hours reading on that, but definitely we&apos;re going to be teaching to these specifications because these codes can be loosely written and there are correct ways to write them even though they may work if you don&apos;t write them correctly.
+But it lowers your footprint and your visibility on the web to do so.</p>

-These three files, they come in as separate files you may have multiple JavaScript, you may have a few different HTML, CSS.
+<p>These three files, they come in as separate files you may have multiple
+JavaScript, you may have a few different HTML, CSS.
-The browser takes those and compiles them into a single user experience.
+The browser takes those and compiles them into a single user experience.</p>

-When you&apos;re surfing the web, you don&apos;t sit there and feel like, this is the JavaScript part or the CSS part.
+<p>When you&apos;re surfing the web, you don&apos;t sit there and feel like, this
+is the JavaScript part or the CSS part.
 It&apos;s all one single user experience.
 Now we&apos;re going to talk about the browser components, the thing that makes up the browser itself.
-We have the user interface this is our address bar, back and forward buttons, bookmark, pull over Firefox here.
+We have the user interface this is our address bar, back and forward buttons, bookmark, pull over Firefox here.</p>

-This is our content area.
+<p>This is our content area.
 This is artificially generated by Firefox home team but you see here, we have, for instance, settings, we have our bookmark bar, our navigation back and forward, reload address bar.
 This is all going to be the UI interface.
-Then we have the browser engine.
+Then we have the browser engine.</p>

-This controls the interaction between the UI and the rendering engine so we have here the user interface, the rendering engine, and the communication between the two.
+<p>This controls the interaction between the UI and the rendering engine so
+we have here the user interface, the rendering engine, and the communication between the two.</p>

-The rendered engine itself is obviously, maybe not obviously, but is the most important.
+<p>The rendered engine itself is obviously, maybe not obviously, but is the
+most important.
-It&apos;s responsible for taking your HTML, CSS, and JavaScript and turning it into that web page, that singular user experience.
+It&apos;s responsible for taking your HTML, CSS, and JavaScript and turning it into that web page, that singular user experience.</p>

-Networking card is used for packaging up the content, communicating back and forth, making those requests for files and it goes beyond just the browser in the OS, it actually has to talk to the physical networking card of your computer that speaks that network language, compiles in that compressed code and also puts security layers over that code as it sends it back and forth.
+<p>Networking card is used for packaging up the content, communicating back and forth, making those
+requests for files and it goes beyond just the browser in the OS, it actually has to talk to the physical networking card of your computer that speaks that network language, compiles in that compressed code and also puts security layers over that code as it sends it back and forth.</p>

-The UI backend.
+<p>The UI backend.
-Interactions with the operating system if I take my Firefox, this is going to be that UI backend so making it a window, being able to move it where it sits within the image of the operating system.
+Interactions with the operating system if I take my Firefox, this is going to be that UI backend so making it a window, being able to move it where it sits within the image of the operating system.</p>

-Also, if I&apos;m downloading files, talking about, I pull up a thing, I&apos;m going to be able to navigate in that little box where I want that file to be located.
+<p>Also, if I&apos;m downloading files, talking about, I pull up a thing, I&apos;m
+going to be able to navigate in that little box where I want that file to be located.</p>

-All the interactions with the actual operating system itself.
+<p>All the interactions with the actual operating system itself.
 Then the JavaScript interpreter.
-This we&apos;re going to talk about a little bit more in the next slide, but specifically for parsing and execute JavaScript, this is a step beyond what just the rendering engine can do so its a lot more complicated processing in the JavaScript.
+This we&apos;re going to talk about a little bit more in the next slide, but specifically for parsing and execute JavaScript, this is a step beyond what just the rendering engine can do so its a lot more complicated processing in the JavaScript.</p>

-Data storage is a persistent layer of basically memory the browser needs to save occasionally, things like cookies, cache items, bookmarks that don&apos;t disappear when you close out your browser so this is basically chopping out a little bit of the OS&apos;s storage capabilities that are still hidden and protected by the Internet&apos;s firewalls.
+<p>Data storage is a persistent layer of basically memory the browser needs
+to save occasionally, things like cookies, cache items, bookmarks that don&apos;t disappear when you close out your browser so this is basically chopping out a little bit of the OS&apos;s storage capabilities that are still hidden and protected by the Internet&apos;s firewalls.</p>

-You can store some limited data, not huge files, without having the risk of opening it up to bringing viruses into your computer.
+<p>You can store some limited data, not huge files, without having the risk
+of opening it up to bringing viruses into your computer.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-10">1.10 Browsers and Web Addresses -- Part 2 (10:45)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-I want to emphasize here, rendering engines that compile CSS, HTML, and Javascript into a single experience are actually different with each browser.
+<p>I want to emphasize here, rendering engines that compile CSS, HTML, and
+Javascript into a single experience are actually different with each browser.</p>

-Firefox uses Gecko, Safari uses Webkit, Chrome uses Webkit version.
+<p>Firefox uses Gecko, Safari uses Webkit, Chrome uses Webkit version.
 Now they switch to Version 28.
 Switch to Blink, Edge Opera, and then also Samsung uses Blink.
 Amazon Silk uses Blink.
 The rendering engines, they specifically have subtle differences in choice of pre-default HTML that they use.
-The default font size, for instance, is going to be different between these.
+The default font size, for instance, is going to be different between these.</p>

 This is why we&apos;re going to learn about why we want to try and wipe away all those defaults, so we know that our website looks the same on all